How does a car battery make electricity?

-Car battery plate sulfation occurs when you leave a battery in a discharged or partially discharged state repeated or for long periods.
+Car battery plate sulfation occurs when you leave a battery in a discharged or partially discharged state for long periods.
 How can a typical driver destroy a battery due to sulfation?
 Easy.
 Here’s an example.
 You start your car on a cold day.
 You then turn on the electric rear window defroster, crank up the heat and turn the blower to it’s highest setting.
 Then you turn on the headlights, wipers, and heated seats.

 Here’s how much power you’re drawing:

 Parking lights 8-amps